netlify-templates/nextjs-toolbox/README.md

 ## Getting Started

-First, run the development server:
+After installing the dependencies with `npm install` or `yarn install`, run the development server:

 ```bash
 npm run dev